 I can barely comprehend dropping a few hundred dollars for the two of us to do this–let alone the price for a family with small children who may not last the whole night.
 It would be difficult to justify unless money were no object.

-My point is simply that Mickey’s Not So Scary Halloween Party is the wrong comparison.
+However, Mickey’s Not So Scary Halloween Party is the wrong comparison.
 This is a fundamentally different event.
 Again, as we discussed at length in the above announcement post, the heart of the After Hours events is low crowds and short lines at attractions, with the entertainment being the icing on the cake.

 By contrast, the heart of Mickey’s Not So Scary Halloween Party is the entertainment, and short lines for rides are the icing.
 In recent years, Mickey’s Not So Scary Halloween Party has been anything but a “low crowds” event.
 (The last year both were held, the attendance cap was significantly lower for After Hours than Mickey’s Not So Scary Halloween Party–probably less than half…which might explain why it’s almost double the price.)